-Distinction a completely or almost completely correct answer to the whole 14-20 marks question.
-Pass standard material substantially correct plus substantial progress 8-13 marks on the other parts of the question. or standard material substantially correct and some minor progress on the other parts of the question.
-Fail Very poor and very limited answer.
-0-7 marks
+Distinction 14-20 marks A completely or almost completely correct answer to the whole question.
+Pass 8-13 marks Standard material substantially correct plus substantial progress on the other parts of the question; or standard material substantially correct and some minor progress on the other parts of the question.
+Fail 0-7 marks Very poor and very limited answer.